CPSTZR/CFPA-NET/README.md

 # CFPA-NET
-A network for image lesion segmentation
+A network for medical image lesion segmentation